WenhangBao/DRL-Navigation/README.md

 Then, place the file in the `p1_navigation/` folder in the DRLND GitHub repository, and unzip (or decompress) the file.
 Next, open `Navigation_Pixels.ipynb` and follow the instructions to learn how to use the Python API to control the agent.

 (_For AWS_) If you'd like to train the agent on AWS, you must follow the instructions to [set up X Server](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above.

+### Code

+I completed this project with duplicate the DQN network used in our homework with minor changes.

+- File dqn_agent.py is about the agent, model.py is the neural network model.
+- Run Navigation.ipynb would return the model weight checkpoint.pth.
+- Report.pdf is the pdf version of Navigation.ipynb
+- The checkpoint15.pth file is the model weight which has average score of 15 over the last 100 episodes.
+- The learning curve over 2000 episodes is in the Navigation.ipynb file.
+It is slightly better than benchmark implementation.
+- Did not try pixel-based model because device limitation